-Note (Prevor Eyewash not present): A contaminated eye must always be rinsed with water for at least 10-15 minutes!
+Note: A contaminated eye must always be rinsed with water for at least 10-15 minutes!
 Two-helper method: One person holds the contaminated eye open while the other flushes the eye with water.

-Note: Even if the victim is no longer complaining after sufficient eyewash, a medical follow-up in the eye clinic is obligatory.
+Even if the victim is no longer complaining after sufficient eyewash, a medical follow-up in the eye clinic is obligatory.

-Prevor Eyewash if present (Diphotérine solution):
+Prevor Eyewash (Diphotérine solution) if present (Link: www.prevor.com)

 This kind of eyewash only works when used immediately after an incident.
 The small (50ml) bottle must be used in the first 10 seconds after an incident.
 Hence, it is advisable to carry this bottle with oneself at all times, especially when performing dangerous experiments.
 After application of the Diphotérine solution the eye should be rinsed with water as described above (in order to ensure that the eye is washed sufficiently).
-The attendance of instruction courses, announced by the SU-Management, is recommended.

-In our emergency cabinets, you will find large eyewash bottles (see picture below).
+In our emergency cabinets, you will find large eyewash bottles.
 These must be used within 1 minute following an incident.
 Note: If the Prevor eyewash bottle is not available, never wait to rinse the contaminated eye with water until someone has found it.